Certified Mold Testing & Inspections in York, PA

 Why Attic Mold Often Comes Back

+When attic mold returns, it's frustrating.
 In most cases, mold comes back because warm, moist air is still reaching the attic.
-Mold doesn’t need water dripping from the roof.
+Mold doesn't need water dripping from the roof.
 It just needs moisture and time.

 If air leaks and ventilation issues remain, mold conditions can return even after cleanup.
+Surface treatment alone doesn't usually last if attic conditions stay the same.

-Prevention: What Actually Helps Long-Term
+Prevention: What Actually Helps

 • Sealing air leaks between the home and attic